marxin/texi2rst-generated/sphinx/gccint/testsuites/c-language-testsuites.rst

   :samp:`dg-*.c`
     Test the testsuite itself using :samp:`gcc.test-framework/test-framework.exp`.

-FIXME: merge in :samp:`testsuite/README.gcc` and discuss the format of test cases and magic comments more.
+.. todo:: merge in :samp:`testsuite/README.gcc` and discuss the format of test cases and magic comments more.